 As a Project Manager for Geronimo Energy, Tom has responsibility for four wind projects and one solar project.
 Tom has spent his entire seventeen year career in land planning (public and private) and development, with the last seven and a half years in utility-scale wind farm development.
 Tom graduated from Iowa State University with a degree in Community and Regional Planning and is a member of the American Institute of Certified Planners.

 Drew is the Director of Commercial for Geronimo and is responsible for wind project financial modeling and execution of strategic initiatives within the commercial side of Geronimo.
-Drew also works very closely with Geronimo’s president, Blake Nixon, on many different commercial aspects of the business such as ad hoc financial analysis, project sales, power sales, and project finance.
-Before coming to Geronimo, Drew worked as a management consultant at eCapital Advisors specializing in financial database construction and optimization.
-He graduated from the University of Wisconsin—Madison with a Bachelor’s Degree in Finance, Investments, and Banking.
-Drew joined Geronimo in June of 2011.
+Drew also works very closely with Geronimo’s President, Blake Nixon, on many different commercial aspects of the business such as ad-hoc financial analysis, project sales, power sales and project finance.
+Before joining Geronimo, Drew worked as a management consultant at eCapital Advisors specializing in financial database construction and optimization.
+He graduated from the University of Wisconsin — Madison with a Bachelor’s Degree in Finance, Investments, and Banking.

 Since joining Geronimo Energy in 2009, Heather Wayne has worked with both the real estate and environmental permitting teams.
 She currently contributes to the permitting activities for the company.
 Heather joined Geronimo Energy after working a handful of biological resource jobs in the National Parks of Alaska and Wyoming: she worked with bison in Wyoming and led hikes and naturalist programs in Alaska.
 Heather grew up in a farming family in Geneva, Minnesota and attended St. Olaf College, where she received a B.A. in Environmental Studies.